 All new brake parts arrived so I am making progress on that.
 Nothing special.
 80’s Camaro’s had much better brakes then a 46 truck so stock was plenty of an upgrade.
 New rotors, new calipers, new drums, new bearings, and new wheel cylinders.

-Electrical is about done, need to finish headlights and tail lights when they are installed.
+Electrical wiring is about done, need to finish headlights and tail lights, they were already bought it at truckelectrics.com as soon as we have them we will do it.

 After searching for about a year I found this gem in New Mexico for $1200.
 Its a 1946 Chevrolet half ton pick up.
 For some reason I love the front end on these and have been wanting to build one that laid running boards.